 P-tau form helical filaments which are known as "neurofibrillary tangles" within the neuron cell body and “neurites” at nerve cell terminals.
 This causes problems in the vital transportation of molecules within the nerve cell, which takes place through a system of microtubules akin to those that transport water and nutrients to the leaves of plants and trees.

-Billions of neurons and trillion of synapses in the human brain are organized in complex networks specialized for sensory perception and movement, as well as memory and intellectual processing (so-called higher cognitive functions).
-The networks for higher cognitive function suffer the brunt of damage in AD.
+Billions of neurons and trillions of synapses in the human brain are organized in complex networks specialized for sensory perception and movement, as well as memory and intellectual processing (higher cognitive functions).
+The networks for higher cognitive function suffer the brunt of damage in Alzheimer disease.

-The ability to store new experiences and learn new information is affected first in AD.
-The earliest signs of AD may be difficult to distinguish from slowing associated with the normal aging process.
+The ability to store new experiences and learn new information is affected first in Alzheimer disease.
+The earliest signs may be difficult to distinguish from slowing associated with the normal aging process.
 Even in the best of circumstances, human memory is limited and imperfect.
 We only remember things that we notice and pay attention to, which is only a fraction of what is taking place around us.
 We choose to pay attention to things that are personally important to us.

-Persons affected by AD, however, have difficulty remembering new information that is of personal importance and despite good attention.
-For example, it is normal to misplace ones keys, if one is not paying attention; but it would be worrisome if someone forgets they have recently paid a large bill or attended an important family event.
+Persons affected by Alzheimer disease, however, have difficulty remembering new information that is of personal importance and despite paying good attention.
+For example, it is normal to misplace ones keys, if one is not paying attention; but it would be worrisome if someone forgot to pay a large bill or missed an important family event.

-Early on, AD also affects executive functions.
+Early on, Alzheimer disease also affects executive functions.
 This includes the ability to actively organize, analyze, and solve problems.
-Usually people with early AD are not fully aware of the decline in their memory prowess and have difficulty judging the impact these changes may have on their safety or effectiveness.
-Attempting to use logic or reason as a method of persuasion with someone who is experiencing loss of both memory and executive function is often frustrating and ineffective.
+Usually people with early Alzheimer disease are not fully aware of the decline in their memory skills and have difficulty judging the impact these changes may have on their safety or day function.

-As the illness progresses decline becomes evident in visual spatial and language abilities.
-The combined loss of memory and visual spatial orientation places a person at great risk of getting loss in unfamiliar surroundings.
-This can result in frightful experiences for a person with AD who is walking or driving alone.
+As the illness progresses, decline becomes evident in visual-spatial and language abilities.
+The combined loss of memory and visual-spatial orientation places a person at greater risk of getting lost in unfamiliar surroundings.
+This can result in confusing experiences for a person with Alzheimer disease who is walking or driving alone.
 The person with AD may experience difficulty finding words, understanding complex instructions, or following multiple step commands.
-Thus, in the mid stages of AD, a person needs increasing assistance with activities of daily living and personal care such as dressing, grooming, and bathing.
-If the illness goes on for many years, independence is lost for most functions of daily life even for eating.
-And in the most advanced stages, even walking and swallowing deteriorate.
-At this point the person is at risk for infection such as pneumonia or sepsis.
+Thus, in the mid stages of Alzheimer disease, a person needs increased assistance with activities of daily living and personal care such as dressing, grooming, and bathing.
+If the illness goes on for many years, independence is lost for most of the functions of daily life.
+And in the most advanced stages, walking and swallowing are affected.
+At this point, the person can be at risk for infections such as pneumonia or sepsis.

-Changes in mood and behavior, as well as memory and thinking, are frequently observed in AD, but differ greatly from one person to another.
-Depression, irritability, defensiveness, and social withdrawal are often noted early on.
-Suspiciousness, paranoia, and visual hallucination may develop later.
-Various degrees of hyperactivity, agitation, wandering, and sleep disturbance may also be seen.
-These behavioral symptoms can sometimes be improved or aggravated by thoughtful modifications of interpersonal interactions or changes in the environment.
+Changes in mood and behavior, as well as memory loss and thinking, are frequently observed in those with Alzheimer disease, but differ greatly from one person to another.
+Depression, irritability, defensiveness, and social withdrawal are often noted in the early stages.
+Suspiciousness, paranoia, and visual hallucinations may develop in the later stages.
+Various degrees of hyperactivity, agitation, wandering, and sleep disturbances may also occur.
+These behavioral symptoms can sometimes be improved by thoughtful modifications of interpersonal interactions or changes in the environment.
 Medications may also be helpful.

 Through research, the multiple steps leading to the formation and clearance of these proteins are becoming increasing clear.
 This knowledge will lead to new ideas about ways to slow down or stop the disease process.
 The safety and effectiveness of new approaches to treatment are then put to test in carefully-controlled conditions known as clinical trials.